repository-preservation/lcmap-mastodon/README.rst

 Optionally, you can define the following:

-${INVENTORY_TIMEOUT} - defines, in milliseconds, the HTTP request timeout for inventory queries against lcmap-nemo Defaults to 120000 (2 minutes).
+${INVENTORY_TIMEOUT} - defines, in milliseconds, the HTTP request timeout for inventory queries against lcmap-chipmunk Defaults to 120000 (2 minutes).

 ${INGEST_TIMEOUT} - defines, in milliseconds, the HTTP request timeout for ingest requests against lcmap-chipmunk.